davidrf93/Project-1/README.md

 - Consumer Price Index for All Urban Consumers: New Vehicles in U.S. City Average (https://fred.stlouisfed.org/series/CUSR0000SETA01)

 Breakdown of Tasks:
-- Armando: Explains hypothesis and analyses
+- Armando:
 - Lorena:
 - Roel:
-- David:
+- David: Introduces subject and explains the concept of the analysis and the first two graphs pertaining Total Vehicles Sales DataSet.